ANSSI-FR/ADTimeline/README.md

 ## Description: <a name="descriptionsplk"></a>

 The ADTimeline application for Splunk processes and analyses the Active Directory data collected by the ADTimeline PowerShell script.
+The app was presented at the 32nd annual FIRST Conference, a recording of the presentation is available [here](https://www.first.org/conference/2020/recordings).

 The app's "Getting started" page will give you the instructions for the import process.